top of page

 • Install security cameras and alarm systems

-• Train staff on ID verification and alcohol sales compliance
+• Train employees on ID verification and compliance

 • Increase deductibles strategically